 Boton finally looked up from her work, noticing Keiko was there for the first time.
 She started to squeal.
 "Oh my god Keiko!
 Where have you been?
 Some boys came in here and they were looking for you!"
 She winked as she said the last sentence.
 "Don't worry I told them you were busy in the back and couldn't take a break yet.
 You are so popular today!"

 "Keiko!"
 A voice screamed at her and she jumped to her feet, startled by the loud noise.
 She looked around and noticed Boton was eyeing her.
-"Have you heard a word that I have said Keiko?"
+"Have you heard a word that I've said Keiko?"
 Boton questioned her, exasperated.

 Keiko blushed as she realized she had zoned out and shook her head no. Boton wasn't too happy but let it slide as she repeated everything she had said.
 Keiko made sure to listen and by the time it was getting dark Keiko was exhausted.
 She had missed some work that she had to catch up on so she stayed later than Boton, promising to close up shop herself.
 When she got home she found that Kuwabara had cooked dinner and re-heated her portion for her.
 Finally after the sun had gone down and doors were locked, she went to sleep.